Liberation-focused Psychotherapy

 Hi, I’m Emily

-I offer an engaged and collaborative space to explore the stories and beliefs you carry, as well as suffering and longings that need attention.
-I’m here to support your agency, and I’m here so you’re not alone in your exploration and meaning-making; being with someone in this work makes possible things that aren’t as easily achieved alone.
+In therapy with me, we explore the stories and beliefs you carry as well as areas of suffering and longing that may need attention.
+I’m here to accompany you in exploring and making meaning of your experiences; being with someone in this work makes possible things that aren’t as easily achieved alone.

 Our work together can illuminate the multiple ways you feel about something, which is inherently rich.
-And it can lead to more effective ways of being in relationship with others, as well as with sides of yourself that might be stuck/ in conflict/ burdened by unhelpful beliefs.
-This can be difficult and disorienting work, but also profound, invigorating–and often playful!–leading to an increased sense of vitality and an increased sense of living a life that aligns with your deepest self.
-I’m honored to witness and accompany my clients in their exploration and transformation, and I truly believe that working to expand and heal ourselves serves the work of expanding and healing the larger world.
+It can also lead to more effective ways of being in relationship with others and with sides of yourself that might be stuck/ in conflict/ traumatized/ burdened by unhelpful beliefs.
+This work can be difficult and disorienting, but also profound and invigorating–and often playful!–leading to a way of living that aligns with your deepest self.
+I’m honored to witness and accompany my clients in they explore and transform their lives, and I truly believe that working to expand and heal ourselves serves the work of expanding and healing the larger world.

-My therapy approach is trauma-informed, anti-oppressive, sex-positive, and kink-positive.
-I tend toward—and enjoy!—working with trauma survivors, queer and gender-expansive folks, disabled folks, neurodivergent folks, academics, creatives and outsiders; however, my clients hold a variety of identities and backgrounds.
-I believe firmly that personal struggles are shaped by interpersonal and systemic oppression and trauma, and I’m attentive to how my own social positioning impacts my client relationships.
+I tend toward—and enjoy!—working with trauma survivors, queer and gender-expansive folks, disabled folks, neurodivergent folks, academics, immigrants, creatives and outsiders.
+That said, I welcome clients holding any and all identities and backgrounds.
+I believe firmly that personal struggles are shaped by interpersonal and systemic oppression and trauma.
+I’m attentive to my own imperfections and growth areas as well as to how my own social positioning impacts my client relationships.
+Feedback is encourage and I’m committed to learning from my mistakes.

 Outside of my role as a therapist, I can be found swimming in the ocean, lakes, and rivers, playing old time fiddle, dancing, working on my home, learning to garden, making up games with my nephew and getting my dog Osa out into the woods.
 Occasionally I make art.

-I received a Bachelor of Arts in Anthropology from Reed College in 2005 and a Master’s in Clinical Social Work from Smith College School for Social Work in 2014.
-In 2018 I completed a post-graduate fellowship with the Massachusetts Institute for Psychoanalysis, and in 2023 I completed a Level 1 training in Internal Family Systems Therapy.
+I received a Bachelor of Arts in Anthropology from Reed College and a Master’s in Clinical Social Work from Smith College School for Social Work.
+I completed a post-graduate fellowship with the Massachusetts Institute for Psychoanalysis, and a Level 1 training in Internal Family Systems Therapy.
+Additionally, I’ve attended several additional trainings to further my work; among these are trainings on Dissociative Identity Disorder, complex trauma, work with trans and gender expansive clients, and AEDP therapy techniques.

 My Background

-If you are an adult living in either Maine or Massachusetts or internationally and are interested in working with me, contact me at emilywalshtherapy@gmail.com.
+If you are an adult living in Maine, Massachusetts or outside of the United States and are interested in working with me, contact me at emilywalshtherapy@gmail.com.
 I occasionally have openings in my practice.
-At present, I see clients remotely.
-I accept some insurances: Health New England, Blue Cross Blue Shield, Harvard Pilgrim, Unicare, Optum, Tufts, and Wellsense.
-If you do not have these policies, check if your insurance covers therapists who are out of network (many companies do).
+At present I see all clients remotely.
+I accept some insurances: Blue Cross Blue Shield, Health New England Harvard Pilgrim, Unicare, Optum, Tufts, and Wellsense.
+If you have a different insurance, consider checking whether your plan covers work with therapists who are out of network (many do).

 Sessions are 50 minutes, $150 per session.

 I maintain a limited number of sliding scale spots in my practice.
-At present, these spots are filled.
+At the moment these spots are filled.

-I am also available for consultation for early-career therapists.
+I am available for consultation for early-career therapists.
 Email me for more information!

 Practical Information